Thanks for the Memories (T4TM)

 T4TM Opera

-The project will culminate in the premiere of a new chamber opera in 2025.
+The project has culminated in the premiere of a new chamber opera in 2025.
 Created by Leeming and Klenerman together with mezzo soprano Rosie Middleton, the opera will bring together song and storytelling to explore memory: both immune and cultural, through the pioneering work of Lady Mary Wortley Montague.

 Why participate?